 October 24, 2018: "Slumping Stock Market Enters Negative Territory for the Year"

-But those headlines pull our focus from the long-term returns of the market and onto the short-term volatility that can persuade us to make changes to our investing strategies.
+The above headlines pull our focus from the long-term returns of the market and onto the short-term volatility that can persuade us to make changes to our investing strategies.
 Making reactive changes to their portfolio is one of the main ways people lose out on potential returns available by simply sticking to their plans.

 A prudent portfolio takes into account that, yes, the short term is unpredictable, but over the long term, patient investors get rewarded for stomaching those ups and downs.
-But writing about short-term market movements you are, the more tempted you'll be to abandon those long-term investing plans.
+The more tuned in to short-term market movements you are, the more tempted you'll be to abandon those long-term investing plans.